Fear of Being Seen Therapy & Counselling

 During the 2020 Coronavirus pandemic there was additional social pressure brought to bear on populations through government behavioural legislation which increased the level of fear related to being out in public.

-The symptoms of the Fear of Being Seen are very similar to other specific phobias and will often include:
+The symptoms associated with the fear of Being Seen have much in common with other fears and phobias and may include:

 - Panic attacks

 - Overthinking things

 Often the symptoms of Opthalmophobia can seem to occur without the object of fear even being present indicating that the fear of Being Seen has become normalised into everyday life.